repleo/bounca/docs/source/getting_started.rst

 `Ansible`_ offers the easiest way of creating a BounCA deployment for hosting your Certificate Authority.

 You need to have (root) access to a fresh installed Debian Jessie (virtual) machine.
-On your local machine you need to have a recent 2+ Ansbile installation.
+On your local machine you need to have a recent 2+ Ansible installation.
 Create your playbook ``install-bounca.yml``:

 .. code-block:: yaml